ziven27/Sketch-IconScope/README.md

 ## Installation

-- [Download](/releases/latest/download/aligny.sketchplugin.zip) the latest release of the plugin
+- [Download](/releases/download/plugin.sketchplugin.zip) the latest release of the plugin
-- Un-zip
-- Double-click on aligny.sketchplugin
+- unzip and double click on the plugin.sketchplugin